 To protect yourself financially and protect your investment in your car, you would need to purchase collision and comprehensive coverage.

-- Collision coverage will pay to repair or replace your car if you’re in an accident.
+- Collision coverage helps pay to repair or replace your car if you’re in an accident.

-- Comprehensive coverage will repair or replace your car if something other than an accident damages it.
-So, if your car gets squashed by a tree, gets vandalized, gets stolen, catches fire, or hits an animal, you would be covered.
+- Comprehensive coverage helps repair or replace your car if something other than an accident damages it.
+So, if your car gets squashed by a tree, gets vandalized, gets stolen, catches fire, or hits an animal, you could be covered.

 If you’re driving with the Georgia minimum limits of car insurance, you may not be fully protected financially if you get into a serious accident or if you get sued.
 Your car is also not protected if you forego collision and comprehensive insurance and only get liability insurance.
 So, we encourage you to think about getting higher limits of car insurance.
 Get some quotes.
 You might find that there actually isn’t too much difference in premium between the minimum limits and adding tens of thousands of dollars of car insurance to your policy.